Code-Institute-Submissions/foodchannel101/README.md

 - As a user, I will be e able to search recipes by ingredients or name.
 - As a user, I will be able to create, read, update and delete my recipes.
 - As a user, I would like to access the site mobile devices and desktop browsers.

+** Bugs and Fixes

+- js query error
+ -- fixed by chnage into jquery lower script
+ --